-A6 Aboriginal Archaeology
+A7 Aboriginal Archaeology

-The Applicant must ensure that construction/project supervisors are fully informed and briefed with respect to the Consent and Permit No. 2534.
-Details of measures taken to ensure compliance with this condition must be submitted to Council prior to the commencement of works but no later than the meeting referred to in Condition A7.
+The applicant must ensure that construction/project supervisors are fully informed and briefed with respect to the Consent and Permit No. 2534.
+Details of measures taken to ensure compliance with this condition must be submitted to Council prior to the commencement of works but no later than the meeting referred to in Condition A8.

-A7 Meeting with Council
+A8 Meeting with Council

-A site meeting must be held with Council's Subdivision Development Engineer (or delegate), prior to the commencement of works.
+A site meeting must be held with Council's Senior Subdivision Engineer (or delegate) and Council's Aboriginal Community Liaison Officer, prior to the commencement of works.
 The meeting must be held at least seven days before work commences.

-A8 Other Council Approvals
+A9 Other Council Approvals

-Section 138 of the Roads Act 1993 applies for works with Council's Road Reserves.
+Section 138 of the Roads Act 1993 applies for works within Council's Road Reserves.
 For any works or road occupation application must be made to Council.
 Such application must be made in advance of any works with approval in place, prior to the commencement of works.